David Green (racing driver): Current run

 In 2000, Green returned to Team 34.
 That year, he had eleven top-ten finishes, and then six more the following year.
 At the end of that season, Green was left without a permanent ride.
 After a few part-time rides, Green finished out the season with Hendrick Motorsports, replacing Ricky Hendrick in the No. 5.
 That performance gave Green a brief return to Cup, running two races in Hendrick's R&D car.
 During the season, he also worked in Winston Cup as a spotter for Dale Jarrett.

 In 2003, Green signed with Brewco Motorsports, and returned to his winning form, as he visited victory lane three times (his win at Kansas that year would be Pontiac's last win in the top two divisions of NASCAR), and finishing second in points.
 He would not win in 2004, but he did run another Cup race at Richmond for Brewco, finishing 31st.
 In 2005, Green won at Pikes Peak and had an eighth-place finish in points.
 After failing to finish in the top-five during the 2006, Green was released from Brewco in the closing part of the season.
 He drove for Riley D'Hondt Motorsports in a part-time schedule in 2007, making three starts with a best finish of eleventh.
-He also drove seven races in the 2007 season for Red Horse Racing in the Craftsman Truck Series, finishing 5th at Kentucky Speedway.
+He also drove seven races in the 2007 season for Red Horse Racing in the Craftsman Truck Series, finishing fifth at Kentucky Speedway.
 He spent 2008 as a test driver for JR Motorsports, and ran the final race of the season in the No. 0 JD Motorsports Chevy.
 He signed up to drive the new No. 07 SK Motorsports team in 2009 full-time, but was released after several races.
 Green made one start in 2010 driving the No. 49 Chevy at Phoenix.
 In 2011, Green became the spotter for Bobby Labonte.
-He is also the spotter for Johanna Long in the Nationwide Series.
+He was also the spotter for Johanna Long in the Nationwide Series.
 Green now works for NASCAR as an official.